History & Political Science Internships & Student Resources

 Students who are interested in pursuing honors should contact a professor in their discipline to discuss their proposed project.
 This is a two-semester commitment, and the expectations and demands of an honors thesis are much higher than a regular class paper.

 We strongly recommend that students complete their thesis and defend it during the semester prior to the semester they plan to graduate.
 That allows time for the student to make minor revisions after the defense, which is a common requirement.
-This will be particularly important for Global Studies or Political Science majors who are using honors to meet a requirement for graduation.
+This will be particularly important for Political Science majors who are using honors to meet a requirement for graduation.
 Moreover, the final semester is typically particularly busy, and we believe that students are likely to be able to devote more time to the thesis in the previous semester.

 Students with a junior or senior standing are eligible to apply for Departmental Honors.
 Students must have a GPA of 3.5 in their major courses and a cumulative GPA of at least 3.0.
 These requirements must be met both at the time of application and at the time of graduation.